felipecode/coiltraine/README.md

     python3 coiltraine.py --folder <my_folder> --gpus 0 1

-With COiLTRAiNE you can also do simultaneous evaluation and validation on some static dataset.
+With COiLTRAiNE you can also do simultaneous driving evaluation and validation on some static dataset.
 Assuming that you set the CARLA_PATH, to add evaluation on a CARLA scenario and also some evaluation in a sample dataset run: